bytesdruid/DAO-Helper-Identity/README.md

 ###################################################################

 Goals:
-    1. Wants to get rid of the wallets on site and add them inside of the user profile [5]
+    1. [5] Wants to get rid of the wallets on site and add them inside of the user profile.
-    2. When users sign up on the website need to create an algo account  and SC on the backend that represents them [1,2]
+    2. [1,2] When users sign up on the website need to create an algo account  and SC on the backend that represents them.
-        a. add other chain wallet address information [5]
+        a.
+[5] Add other chain wallet address information.
-    3. Least we can do on chain is prove that a wallet owns a profile (soulbound SC and owner acct) [1,2]
+    3. [1,2] Least we can do on chain is prove that a wallet owns a profile (soulbound SC and owner acct).
     4. Can we incorporate [magic_link]?
+[NO] They only provide MetaMask, WalletConnect and Coinbase Wallet suppport.
-    5. We want to show ownership of DAO Helper profile on chain.
+    5. [5] We want to show ownership of DAO Helper profile on chain.

 ###################################################################